kstatebioinfo/swc/grep_fasta.md

 AAATCGCTAGnnTCA

 ## Code challenge:
-Given what you know about fasta file format, write a command with `grep` using the `-c` flag that will return the number of sequences in each fasta file in `~/class/fasta`.
+Given what you know about fasta file format, write a command with `grep` using the `-c` flag that will return the number of sequences in each FASTA file in `~/class/fasta`.

 Number of sequences in each file: